-Java is a very popular and powerful type safe language, used in many areas including general software development, large complex enterprise systems, mobile development, IoT devices etc.
+Java is a very popular and powerful type-safe language, used in many areas including general software development, large complex enterprise systems, mobile development, IoT devices, etc.

 Knowing and understanding Java will help you succeed as a developer within many industries.
-Well Java is more than just a software language.
+Well, Java is more than just a software language.
 It’s a platform that provides many features.
-The Java platform not only runs on computers but it is equally at home within Cars, Cards, Rings, PDAs and many other physical devices.
+The Java platform not only runs on computers but it is equally at home within Cars, Cards, Rings, PDAs, and many other physical devices.
 The Java platform was developed early on with the explicit intention of being a portable technology, being agnostic of any underlying operating system - and therefore being able to run in as many different places possible.
 This is and has been and always will be one of the main motives to consider investing in Java.

-This training course introduces you to the Java Platform, the Java SDK, and Eclipse as an IDE for creating and managing Java software applications.
+This training Course introduces you to the Java Platform, the Java SDK, and Eclipse as an IDE for creating and managing Java software applications.

-- Understand what Java is
+- What Java is

-- Understand the different versions of Java
+- The different versions of Java

-- Explain the JDK structure
+- The JDK structure

-- Create a simple Java class
+- How to create a simple Java class

-- Become familiar with Eclipse for coding Java programs
+- Eclipse for coding Java programs

 - A basic understanding of software development